Treat the hotel district as the first seasonal-pressure decision

 Do not confuse April with a zero-pressure shoulder month just because it is not midsummer.

 Do not overbook every meal.
-One dinner anchor is useful; a rigid weekend is not.
+One dinner worth committing to is useful; a rigid weekend is not.

 If the trip overlaps campus or event traffic, solve the hotel and arrival timing before lower-value details.